ice-csic-astroexotic/ML-Poppyns/README.md

    ```commandline
    conda env create -f environment.yaml
    ```
    NOTE: For macOS users the `cudatoolkit` package has to be commented out in the environment file.
-Otherwise the environment will not be resolved.
+Otherwise, the environment will not be resolved.

    On your local machine, this environment can be activated using